dennisss/dacha/pkg/container/README.md

 cargo run --bin cluster_node_setup -- --addr=[RASPBERRY_PI_IP_ADDRESS]
 ```

-This will copy over the `cluster_node` binary, setup the persistent service and more
+This will copy over the `cluster_node` binary, setup the persistent service and more.

 You are now done setting up your Pi!